DJANG2024/MKDocsMaterial/docs/github_repo.md

 ## Push to a GitHub Repository from Local Computer

 !!! warning "Warning"
-    Your <i>commits</i> will be visible to anyone with access to the shared repository.
+    Pushing to a GitHub repository makes your <i>commits</i> visible to anyone with access to the shared repository.
 Once pushed, your commits cannot be withdrawn or undone.

 1. **Click** [View] → [Source Control] to open the Source Control panel.